-The following tips will help you eliminate or minimize some of the biggest challenges associated with your procure to payment process:
+The following tips will help you eliminate or minimize some of the biggest challenges associated with your procure-to-payment process:

 1. Create a systematic framework

 The P2P process is not as simple as buying a laptop from an e-commerce website.
-The best way forward is to break down procure-to-pay process flow and standardize each step along the way.
+The best way forward is to break down the procure-to-pay process flow and standardize each step along the way.
 Then, make sure everyone involved knows their responsibilities, duties, and how and when to communicate.

 2. Measure your effectiveness

 Be sure to select and track key metrics that measure the efficiency of your P2P processes.
-You could look at metrics such as inventory level, working capital level, number of errors and inaccuracies, processing time, labor hours, operational disruptions, additional expenditure, among other things.
+You could look at metrics such as inventory level, working capital level, number of errors and inaccuracies, processing time, labor hours, operational disruptions, and additional expenditure, among other things.

 3. Strive to build better supplier relationships

 Slow turnaround times for approvals and delayed payments often make it hard to have a smooth relationship with your suppliers.
 To ensure smooth collaboration and efficient spend management, procurement and accounts payable teams must mitigate disagreements, improve visibility, reduce inaccuracies, and prevent unexpected delays.

 4. Deploy a powerful procure-to-pay solution

 As multiple stakeholders are involved in the procure-to-pay cycle, you often see each one using different tools and techniques to complete their tasks.
 This makes it hard to capture, compile, analyze, and audit the data and monitor the status of critical tasks.